Building A Robot from the Ground Up Training Course

 Requirements

-- Experience in programming with any language for government applications
+- Programming experience in any language for government projects

 Runs with a minimum of 4 + people.
 For 1-to-1 or private group training, request a quote.